Misfortunes of the Java Programming Language

 Libraries

 The Java libraries contain moments of brilliance, but what one comes away with is often a pretty disappointing experience.
-The style is almost as choppy as, say, X Windows (which was written over a longer period of time).
+The style is almost as choppy as, say, X-Windows (which was written by many people over a longer period of time).

-They really looks like the work of different groups with not very good agreement or common management.
+They really look like the work of different groups with not very good agreement or common management.
 One would think a big company could do a better job.

 Like many aging actresses, every very few years they undergo a face-lift, and at the same time become much larger and less manageable.